gabeg805/Extensible-Login-Manager/README.md

               Now you're in your system, execute:

-                    # systemctl disable glm.service
+                    # systemctl disable elysia.service
                     # exit
                     # reboot

-            * When you reboot, GLM should no longer start up and you should be able to login to your system using Getty.
+            * When you reboot, Elysia should no longer start up and you should be able to login to your system using Getty.
 At this point though, the problem for why the screen was black could be anything so you'll have to do some debugging.
 When the screen turns black though, it'd be good to